ParthDesai/parthdesai.github.io/_posts/2015-08-30-go-generic-functions.md

 Word of Caution
 ---------------
-There are certain situation where we should avoid generic function:
+There are certain situations where we should avoid generic function:

 * **Where speed is prime concern:** Generic functions are slow.
 For example `map` function in previous example, is quite slower than its static counterpart.